Croatian Soccer Tyrant Imprisons Fans

 I made my first journey there on Tuesday to watch my beloved Dinamo Zagreb play in the third qualifying round of the UEFA Champions League.
 They were expected to win, and I also had my own personal tour guides, who were natives of Zagreb and fellow life-long Dinamo fans.

 I took two more of my friends, one American, who has never been to any sort of professional soccer match, and one from Ireland, who is a fervent follower of Manchester United.
 I told them that it is going to be a little different than any other sporting events they have been to, but still expected to have a good time.

 I also tried to explain the situation between Zdravko Mamić and the fans of the club, but it didn’t seem to register with them like I hoped.
 I guess all they needed was proof.

 For those who are unfamiliar with Mamić, he has been called tyrant of the club.
-As “vice president” he is a convicted criminal, irate, irrational, is known for his profanity-laden press conferences; he undermines coaches, pockets money from the club, and is known for using the police to keep the fans who hate him under his thumb.
+As “vice president” he is a convicted criminal, is irate, irrational, is known for his profanity-laden press conferences; he undermines coaches, pockets money from the club, and is known for using the police to keep the fans who disagree with his policies under his thumb.
 A true criminal with enough power and money to keep his position without any opposition.

 Many fans no longer go to the matches to watch football, but to protest his reign.
 As we would learn, there are consequences for that.

 Before the match, we bought several liters of beer and hung out in a courtyard a few blocks from the stadium where there was no shortage of other fans doing the same.

 We then paid five kuna, which doesn’t even equal one American dollar, for our seats in the famous north stands.